open-telemetry/opentelemetry-js-contrib/CONTRIBUTING.md

 information provided on the issue - either approve or deny the ownership request.
 If the ownership request has been approved, the new component owner opens a PR to add themselves to the list of owners ([.github/component_owners.yml](.github/component_owners.yml)) for that package.
-@open-telemetry/javascript-maintainers will add the component owner to @open-telemetry/javascript-contrib-triagers and to the CODEOWNERS file.
+@open-telemetry/javascript-maintainers will add the component owner to @open-telemetry/javascript-contrib-triagers.

 ## Component Lifecycle